A sorry sight

 What's the meaning of the phrase 'A sorry sight'?

-A regrettable and unwelcome aspect or feature.
+A 'sorry sight' is a regrettable and unwelcome feature.
 Now also used to mean something or someone of untidy appearance.

 What's the origin of the phrase 'A sorry sight'?